graph-part/graph-part/README.md

 `--gapopen`             |`-gapopen`     | [10.0 for any sequence] The gap open penalty is the score taken away when a gap is created.
 The best value depends on the choice of comparison matrix.
 The default value assumes you are using the EBLOSUM62 matrix.
 (Floating point number from 1.0 to 100.0)
 `--gapextend`           |`-gapextend`   | [0.5 for any sequence] The gap extension penalty is added to the standard gap penalty for each base or residue in the gap.
 This is how long gaps are penalized.
 Usually you will expect a few long gaps rather than many short gaps, so the gap extension penalty should be lower than the gap penalty.
 An exception is where one or both sequences are single reads with possible sequencing errors in which case you would expect many single base gaps.
 You can get this result by setting the gap open penalty to a very low value and using the gap extension penalty to control gap scoring.
 (Floating point number from 0.0 to 10.0)
 `--endextend`           |`-endextend`   | [0.5 for any sequence] The end gap extension, penalty is added to the end gap penalty for each base or residue in the end gap.
 This is how long end gaps are penalized.
 (Floating point number from 0.0 to 10.0)
 `--endweight`           |`-endweight`   | Flag.
 Apply end gap penalties.
+By default, no end gap penalties are applied.
 `--endopen`             |`-endopen`     | [10.0 for any sequence] The end gap open penalty is the score taken away when an end gap is created.
 The best value depends on the choice of comparison matrix.
 The default value assumes you are using the EBLOSUM62 matrix for protein sequences.
 (Floating point number from 1.0 to 100.0)
 `--matrix`              |`-datafile`    | This is the scoring matrix file used when comparing sequences.
 By default it is the file 'EBLOSUM62'.
 These files are found in the 'data' directory of the EMBOSS installation.
+If `--nucleotide`, the default is 'EDNAFULL'.

 #### mmseqs2